fastify/workflows/README.md

 | `license-check-allowed-additional` | false      | string  |           | Provide a semicolon separated list of SPDX-license identifiers that you want to additionally allow. |
 | `lint`                             | false      | boolean | `false`   | Set to `true` to run the `lint` script in a repository's `package.json`.           |

-## Benchmark PR-Workflow
+## Benchmark PR workflow

-The benchmark workflow expects pull_request or pull_request_target events.
-Most common use is to run the benchmarks when a `benchmark` label is added to the PR.
+The benchmark workflow expects `pull_request` or `pull_request_target` events.
+A common use for this workflow is to run benchmarks when a `benchmark` label is added to the PR.

 ### Usage